rahul-c1/machine-learning/projects/capstone/capstone_proposal.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;recall=\frac{True Positive}{True Positive+True Negative}" title="\Large recall" />

-As previously discussed, credit risk problems tend to have imbalanced targets which requires us to look at both how well we identify the imbalanced classes.
+As previously discussed, credit risk problems tend to have imbalanced targets which requires us to look at how well we identify the imbalanced classes.
 A typical meausre like _Accuracy_ can be misleading in such scenario.
 Hence, I decided to use F1 ratio for the purpose of this exercise.
 The main goal is to identify as many defaulted loans accuratly as possible while not being overly restrictive to classify good loans as the ones which will default.
 Latter is important as it can lead to rejecting loans which can contribute towards the profit of the company.
 Our solution should minimize risk and not avoid risk by being overly strict around the decision criteria.
 To convey this point, it's important to keep in mind that easiest way to not have any risk in our portfolio is by not offering any loans.
 However, our intention is to offer loans while assessing the risk associated with the loans apporpriately.